daved/clic/README.md

 ### Custom Templating

-The tmpl subpackage eases custom templating.
+The Tmpl type eases custom templating.
 Custom data can be attached to instances of Clic, FlagSet, Flag, OperandSet, and Operand via their Meta fields for use in templates.
 The default template construction function (NewUsageTmpl) can be used as a reference for custom templates.

 ### Designed To Be...